Advice & Tips

 Leather and suede are another key element of the lodge look.
 Animal skins can be used in a variety of places and fit with the natural tones of the rustic color palette.

 Upholstered furniture is also covered in natural fabrics such as cotton, hemp, linen, and wool.
 Woven fabrics warm up the interiors and create soft, cozy atmosphere.
-Fringe and nailhead trim can be used, particularly in western and southwestern settings.
+Fringe and nail head furniture is frequently used, particularly in Western and Southwestern room settings.

 Animal motifs are frequently incorporated into the rustic style.
 Bears, elk, birds, moose, and deer are presented in various scenes.
 Antlers can be used in the construction.
 This style celebrates nature and its inhabitants.